dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/13 Lecture.md

 - The Hasse-Weil zeta function of a one variable function field over a finite field,

-all of which will be special cases of a *Serre zeta function*.
+all of which will be special cases of a *Serre zeta function* which can be attached to a finite type scheme over $\ZZ$.